ZoboZoro/coreTelecom/README.md

 - Call center log files
 - Website forms.

 The management is frustrated.
 Data is stored in different formats.
 The reporting team manually compiles spreadsheets.
 No single pipeline exists for this data flow.
-Reports are
+Reports are delayed